SimVascular/svZeroDSolver/docs/python/source/index.rst

 `Issue Tracker <https://github.com/SimVascular/svZeroDSolver/issues>`_ |
 `SimVascular <https://simvascular.github.io>`_

-svZeroDSolver is a Python code that simulates the hemodynamics in zero-dimensional (0D) lumped parameter models of vascular networks.
+svZeroDSolver is a Python package that simulates the hemodynamics in zero-dimensional (0D) lumped parameter models of vascular networks.
 These 0D models are governed by differential algebraic equations (DAEs).

 The solver uses a highly modular framework to model the vascular anatomy, using individual 0D elements to represent different parts of the vascular anatomy (and boundary conditions).
-The individual 0D elements and their associated governing equations defined in `blocks.py`.
+The individual 0D elements and their associated governing equations defined in `models` subpackage.
-In `solver.py`, the blocks are assembled and simulated using the generalized-alpha time-stepping method defined in `time_integration.py`.
+In the `algebra` module, the blocks are assembled and simulated using the generalized-alpha time-stepping method.

-The svZeroDSolver Python files are in the `svzerodsolver` Python package directory.

-svZeroDSolver currently supports the following vascular 0D modeling options and boundary conditions:

-**Vascular 0D elements**:

-* Resistor
-* Resistor-capacitor
-* Resistor-inductor
-* Resistor-capacitor-inductor

-**Boundary conditions**:

-* Pressure
-* Resistor
-* RCR
-* Coronary
-* Flow

 Installation
 ************